jordan-hoang/ChessV2/README.md

 Frontend Polish: The React frontend will receive more polish for better usability and visual appeal.

-EnPassant and castling don't work in the frontend still, they do work in the chessServer, fix that.

-Multiplayer Networking: The goal is to add multiplayer functionality to allow two players to play online.

 ### Possible additions I may add.

 AI: Implement minmax algorithm, so the server can play against you.